 Along with spring, autumn is by far the best season for hiking in Spain.
 Where better to hike than in one of Spain’s most beautiful forests?

-While the beach is great for the summer, I much prefer cooler times of the year when the weather is perfect for hiking in Spain’s mountains or some of Spain’s most beautiful forests.
+While the beach is great, I prefer cooler months when the weather is perfect for hiking in Spain.

-Living in the southeast of Spain, I forget what it’s like to be surrounded by trees and greenery, which is probably one of the only things I miss about the UK.
-However, Spain also has some amazing forests, where the leaves of the trees turn all shades of brown in autumn, laying a carpet of golds and browns on the ground as they fall.
+Living in the southeast of Spain, I forget what it’s like to be amidst trees and greenery.
+However, Spain also has some amazing forests, where the leaves turn in autumn, laying a carpet of gold as they fall.

-And, it is true that many of Spain’s largest and most stunning forests are located farther north of the country, so if you are planning a trip to the regions located within the top half of Spain, you can check out some of the best forests in Spain.
+Many of Spain’s most stunning forests are in the far north of the country; if you’re planning a trip here, make sure you check out some of the best forests in Spain.

-The Moncayo is actually the highest mountain within the Sierra de Moncayo located within the Iberian range, but it is also part of the Natural Park of Moncayo, a stunning area of nature with many diverse landscapes that range from deep forests of oaks, pines, juniper and beech trees to glaciers at the very highest points.
-The forest is located in the township of Tarazona in the province of Zaragoza, on the border of the regions of Aragón and Castille and León.
+The Moncayo is the highest mountain within the Sierra de Moncayo located within the Iberian range.
+It is also part of the Natural Park of Moncayo, an area with deep forests of oaks, pines, juniper, and beech trees.
+The forest is in Tarazona (Zaragoza), on the border of the regions of Aragón and Castille and León.

 El Hayedo de Montejo